 Our solar system has stars and everything that orbits our sun.
 Planets such as Jupiter are made of gas.
 Earth and Mars are made up of rock.

 Our sun is estimated to be 4.6 billion years old.
 It is made up of three parts.
 The center is the core, the middle is the radiative zone and the final layer is the convective zone.
 The sun's visible surface is called the photosphere.
 The core has a temperature of 27 million degrees Fahrenheit.
-The surface temperature is 9,932 degrees Fahrenheit.
+I find it hard to fathom, but the surface temperature is 9,932 degrees Fahrenheit.
 The sun is a medium size star and it dominates our solar system, It is our source of heat and light.

 A shooting star is a streak of light that moves across the night sky.
+I always see these when I am here in Yosemite National Park.
 A shooting star is dust particles entering and burning up in the atmosphere.
 A bigger, brighter streak across the night sky is a fireball.
 A fireball is a large meteor that is burning up.

 The Bright Stars